Skip to main content

 Migrating from Terraform Workspaces

-# ALL workspaces use this backend
+# All workspaces use this backend configuration

 terraform {